dkmfbk/springles2.0/README.md

 # Developers Guide

 **SPRINGLES** is developed using **MAVEN** (http://maven.apache.org).
 You need a basic understanding of MAVEN in order to compile the code and generate the documentation.
+The code has been developed with **Eclipse Neon**

+# Requirments

+  - Java 1.8
+  - Eclipse Neon
+  - Maven

+# Installation

+Download the code from Git as a zip file. unzip the files
+Open Eclipe and import it as a Existing Maven project

 # MAVEN instructions